didiergirard/CGEMEV/README.md

 Setting the probabilistic model
 -------------------------------

 In this first version of the `CGEMEV` package, for simplicity, we restrict the spatial domain to be the unit square (0,1)X(0,1).
 For the example here, the simulations and the choice of observed sites are done using a 128x128 grid which partitions this domain.
-We consider the example `nu =1` (recall that is a widely used correlation following the seminal paper by Peter Whittle in Biometrika, 41(3–4), 1954 pp. 434–449).
+We consider the example `nu =0.5` (that is the widely used exponential correlation).
 Let us choose the correlation range such that its inverse, denoted \(\theta\), satisfies \(\sqrt{2 nu} \theta^{-1} =0.2\).
 The resulting correlation function can then be considered as one with an ‘’effective range’‘ equal to 0.2 (the formulae for Matern correlations often use this quantity denoted \(\rho\), see <https://en.wikipedia.org/wiki/Mat%C3%A9rn_covariance_function> ).

 ``` r
 library(CGEMEV)